 The Strategy: Focus on long-term goals and current challenges

-Okay, so it’s probably not just dinner, but what matters here is the context.
+Okay, so you may have a few more activities planned than just dinner, but what matters here is the context.
 These are people who care about you, and you likely have some catching up to do.
-They’ll likely ask which company you’re at, whether you like working there, how it’s going, etc. Be prepared to talk less about your specific job duties and more about your current challenges and goals for the future.
+They’ll likely ask which company you’re at, whether you like working there, how it’s going, and so on.
+Be prepared to talk less about your specific job duties and more about your current challenges and goals for the future.

-Family members can be great resources for future job opportunities and introductions, so try to shift this into more of a “five-year plan” conversation, especially if you’re looking to move on from your current role.
+Family members can be great resources for introductions and future job opportunities, so try to shift this into more of a “five-year plan” conversation, especially if you’re looking to move on from your current role.
 If this is the case, don’t just complain about your current job; maintain your professional stature by knowing what you want to be doing.

 In addition, if you’re facing a specific challenge, approach a trustworthy family member about it.
 They’ll be flattered that you asked for their input and may have valuable advice to offer from their own unique experience.
-This can also get the ball rolling for fun, insightful conversations like, “What’s the weirdest way everyone here landed a job?”
+You can also get the ball rolling by asking fun, insightful questions like, “What’s the strangest way you ever landed a job?”

 The Occasion: Professional, External Event

 The above scenarios involve people you’re familiar with, and you probably have a good sense of how to approach a business-focused conversation with them.
-However, in the case of an event outside of your family and work, the waters may be a bit murkier.
+In the case of an event outside of your family and work, however, the waters can be a bit murkier.
 This might be a volunteer opportunity, a private fundraiser, or a holiday party hosted by a local club, business, or networking group.